Enter your zip to

 3. Creation of your new bathtub or shower commences.

-4. Your bathroom will be thoroughly cleaned on the day of installation.
-The installation team will make any necessary repairs before installing the new product.
+4. Your bathroom will need to be thoroughly cleaned on the day of installation.
+Some companies will handle this step for you, so be sure to ask about it when you are getting quotes.
+The installation team will then make any necessary repairs before installing the new product.

 5. Most installations take one day.
 There is no demolition required!
 You must wait for 24 hours before using your new bathtub or shower.

 Before the installers arrive, make sure your bathroom is as clean as possible and remove anything that might be in the way.
-If you have any sort of bathroom furniture, such as a shelving unit, you might need to remove it before Bath Fitter representatives show up to work on your bathroom.
+If you have any sort of bathroom furniture, such as a shelving unit, you might need to remove it.

 Maximizing Your Investment

-One of the big selling points of Bath Fitter is that it makes cleaning and maintenance much easier.
-Keep your investment looking great by regularly cleaning the tub or shower with a cleaner recommended by Bath Fitter.
-There are currently 25 products approved by the company.
-Using these can help ensure your warranty stays in force.
+One of the big selling points of having your bath fit is that it makes cleaning and maintenance much easier.
+Keep your investment looking great by regularly cleaning the tub or shower with a cleaner recommended by your chosen professional.

 Clean any silicone areas (such as around the faucet) with a 50/50 blend of water and chlorine bleach.

-No matter your choice of Bath Fitter products, it pays to know what you’re getting into financially.
-Understanding the cost of Bath Fitter and speaking with a representative to figure out what fits your budget is the first step toward creating a bathroom remodel that your wallet won’t regret.
+No matter your choice, it pays to know what you’re getting into financially.
+Understanding the cost of fitting a bath and speaking with multiple contractors to figure out what fits your budget is the first step toward creating a bathroom remodel that your wallet won’t regret.

 Compare top-rated bathroom remodel pros in your area.